mosaicml/streaming/docs/source/fundamentals/dataset_conversion_guide.md

 6. A `keep_local` parameter if you would like to keep the shard files locally after it has been uploaded to a remote cloud location by MDSWriter.

 This gives you a good understanding of {class}`streaming.MDSWriter` parameters.
-If you want to convert your raw data into an MDS format, check out the [dataset conversion to MDS](../how_to_guides/dataset_conversion_to_mds.md) guide.
+If you would like to convert your raw data into an MDS format, check out the [Dataset Conversion to MDS Format](../how_to_guides/dataset_conversion_to_mds_format.md) guide.